mmei-d/FridgeFinder-Web-App/README.md

 (2) Obtain your own free API key here: https://rapidapi.com/spoonacular/api/recipe-food-nutrition/.

-(3) In the ".env_sample" file, replace "YOUR_API_KEY" with the obtained API key.
-Then, rename the file to ".env"
+(3) In the "app.js" file, replace "YOUR_API_KEY" on line 5 with the obtained API key.

 (4) Open the "index.html" file.